Notenlish/zengl-test/README.md

 Just a testing repository for zengl and learning to use it on the web.

+## NOTES

+Running this on zengl 2.4.0 or 2.5.0 with python <3.12 will eventually result in dealloc crash due to zengl, a temp fix was made but if you encounter an `Fatal Python error: none_dealloc` issue when using zengl, just switch to 3.12 or downgrade your version.
+More information can be found on the moderngl server(zengl is made by the same guy who has made moderngl)

 ## Pygbag(run on the web)

 install pygbag: `pip install pygbag`